rdsaunders/thegreateststory/content/posts/creation.md

 prayer: |-
   Dear God,

   Thank you that you love us and you made this wonderful world for us to enjoy.
 Help us to be like you.
-Help us to care for our world.
+Help us to use our abilities to care for our world.

   Amen

-  Pray it +  Thank God for some things that he has made.
+  **Pray it +**  Thank God for some specific things that he has made that you enjoy.
 action: Keep your eyes peeled – what could you say “wow” about that God has made?
 watch: <iframe width="560" height="315" src="https://www.youtube.com/embed/ZZPfCWV81pE"
   frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture"